 MBA Class of 1987

-CEO of Morgan Stanley
+Former CEO and current chairman of Morgan Stanley

-Chairman and CEO of international investment bank and financial services company Morgan Stanley, Gorman was included in Bloomberg’s 2014 list of the 50 Most Influential People.
+Chairman and former CEO of international investment bank and financial services company Morgan Stanley, Gorman was included in Bloomberg’s 2014 list of the 50 Most Influential People.

 In 2009 he presided over the formation of the world’s largest wealth management platform, when Morgan Stanley's wealth management business was merged with Citi's Smith Barney business.